Ways To Fight The Flu

 Disclaimer: Not medical or professional advice.
 Always seek the advice of your physician.

-When cold and flu season hits, you may be tempted to come see us at Buckhead Urgent Care and Atlanta Primary care.
+When cold and flu season hits, you may be tempted to come to see us at Buckhead Urgent Care and Atlanta Primary Care.
 Understanding your symptoms and when to seek care can help you determine the best path to wellness.

-Fever, chills, body ache, congestion, and nausea are all classic flu symptoms.
+Fever, chills, body aches, congestion, and nausea are all classic flu symptoms.
 During cold and flu season, the doctor’s office may not be the best place to visit.
-Doctors agree that these patients are better off at home, resting, hydrating and helping to minimize the spreading of germs.
+Doctors agree that these patients are better off at home, resting, hydrating, and helping to minimize the spreading of germs.

 Still not sure what to do or where to go when flu symptoms strike?
 Here are three doctor-approved resources when fighting the flu: